Click above for larger graphic • Original image • Index of Scripture Graphics and posts by Scripture reference

 Paul exhorts the young pastor to devote himself to three practices in his ministry: being sure that the Scriptures are read in services of worship, and preaching and teaching the Word of God.
 This is what the Church needs, though it is not necessarily what the people in congregations want.
 Too many of our churches want money managers, hand holders, back patters, and meeting goers who go by the name of Pastor but are afforded little time to actually fulfill their office.

 The Church must make sure its pastors are allowed to absorb themselves in the office of God’s calling, not in the job description of a Council’s choosing.
-Then our pastors may faithfully read, preach, and teach God’s word in a way that is useful to their congregations.
+Then our pastors may faithfully read, preach, and teach God’s word in a way that is beneficial to their congregations.

 Prayer: Give me the discipline, Lord, to immerse myself in your word.
 Amen.